axoflow/axosyslog-core-docs/content/docs/chapter-sources/python-fetcher-source/_index.md

 Fetcher-style Python sources must be inherited from the `syslogng.LogFetcher` class, and must implement at least the `fetch` method.
 Multiple inheritance is allowed, but only for pure Python super classes.

-For fetcher-style Python sources, {{% productparam "abbrev" %}} handles the event loop and the scheduling automatically.
+For fetcher-style Python sources, {{% param "product.abbrev" %}} handles the event loop and the scheduling automatically.
 You can use simple blocking server/client libraries to receive or fetch logs.

 You can retrieve messages using the **fetch()** method.